sergey-shandar/public/articles/my_javascript_set_of_best_practices.md

 ## TypeScript as a linter

-While I'm a big fan of [static typing](https://en.wikipedia.org/wiki/Type_system#Static_type_checking) and am impressed by the [TypeScript](https://en.wikipedia.org/wiki/TypeScript) project, I don't use TypeScript `.ts` files in my project anymore.
+While I'm a big fan of [static typing](https://en.wikipedia.org/wiki/Type_system#Static_type_checking) and am impressed by the [TypeScript](https://en.wikipedia.org/wiki/TypeScript) project, I no longer use TypeScript `.ts` files in my projects.
 The main reason is to avoid building steps.
 A project should be ready to use without any build steps.
 However, I use a TypeScript compiler as a linter and [JSDoc](https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html) as type definitions.
 To use the TypeScript compiler as a linter, you will need to set these properties in your `tsconfig.json` file:

 ```json
 {